 A blog about two hikers: Dormouse and Dirt Stew

 Dormouse and Dirt Stew hiked the Appalachian Trail northbound from Georgia to Maine in 2010.
 Then in 2014 we hiked the Pacific Crest Trail southbound from Canada to Mexico.
 In 2015 and 2016, Dormouse had major hip surgeries due to Hip Dysplasia on each hip (PAO surgery, which she blogged about here).
-In 2017, we hiked the Benton Mackaye Trail, and in early 2018 are hiking the Te Araroa Trail in New Zealand!
+In 2017, we hiked the Benton Mackaye Trail, and in early 2018 hiked the Te Araroa Trail in New Zealand, followed by a fall hike of the GR20 in Corsica, France.
+Read about these adventures and others on our blog!

 A little more about us: